-These dBZ values equate to approximate rainfall rates indicated in the table right. dBZ Rain Rate (in/hr) These are hourly rainfall rates only and are not the actual amounts of rain a location 65 16+ ceives.
-The total amount of rain received varies with intensity changes in a storm 60 8.00 as well as the storm's motion over the ground.
-55 4.00 o, thunderstorms can contain hail which is often a good reflector of energy.
-2.50 Typically, a hailstone is coated with a thin layer of water as it travels through the 47 1.25 thunderstorm cloud.
+These dBZ values equate to approximate rainfall rates indicated in the table right. dBZ Rain Rate (in/hr) These are hourly rainfall rates only and are not the actual amounts of rain a location 65 16+ receives.
+The total amount of rain received varies with intensity changes in a storm 60 8.00 as the storm's motion over the ground.
+55 4.00 Also, thunderstorms can contain hail which is often a good reflector of energy.
+52 2.50 Typically, a hailstone is coated with a thin layer of water as it travels through the 47 1.25 thunderstorm cloud.
 This thin layer of water on the hailstone will cause a storm's reflectivity to be greater, leading to a higher dBZ and an over estimate the amount 41 0.50 of rain received.
-36 0.25 Value of 20 dBZ is typically the point at which light rain begins.
-The values of $60$ of $5$ dBZ is about the level where $\frac{1}{4}$ hail can occur.
-However, a value of $60$ to $65$ 0.10 Trace dBZ does not mean that severe weather is occurring at that location. < 20 No rain
+36 0.25 Value of 20 dBZ is traigably the point at rubin light min begin by 30 0.10 Value of 20 dBZ is typically the point at which light rain begins.
+The values of 60 to 65 dBZ is about the level where 3⁄4" hail can occur.
+However, a value of 60 to 65 20 Trace dBZ does not mean that severe weather is occurring at that location. < 20 No rain